 Where?
 To your unique recurring donations program page or form.

 When?
-During the soft launch of a recurring donations campaign or during your year-end campaign.
+During the soft launch of a recurring donations campaign or your year-end campaign.

 Why?
 Make dedicated donors feel appreciated, so they become a pillar of sustained support for your organization.